 This is the highest stable level of society that can be maintained without assistance from transapients.
 For that reason, many High Tech Civilizations are very popular among nostalgic groups and baseline supremacists.
 However, "pure" High Tech societies with no transapient elements or contacts are relatively rare.
-This is because friendly contacts with transapients tend to reduce the likelihood of major economic collapse, devastating wars, or events like Solsys' Nanodisaster, and also because completely independent High Tech societies are more vulnerable to predatory transapients if they lack transapient allies/members/masters.
-Some High Tech societies receive direct assistance and advice from Transapientech societies, while others are otherwise independent but are isolated subcultures sheltered within in transapient-regulated regions.
+This is because friendly contacts with transapients tend to reduce the likelihood of major economic collapse, devastating wars, or events like Solsys' Technocalypse, and also because completely independent High Tech societies are more vulnerable to predatory transapients if they lack transapient allies/members/masters.
+Some High Tech societies receive direct assistance and advice from Transapientech societies, while others are otherwise independent but are isolated subcultures sheltered within transapient-regulated regions.
 Others yet again rely on isolation over relativistic distances, and take their chances.

 With the exception of specialized societums that may be bound to a single hab or planet as part of their design, High Tech societies usually have some interplanetary capability, and some interstellar spacefaring capacity, though for the latter they may rely on second-hand transapientech.
 Likewise High Tech societies may construct their own habs but depend on transapientech for extremely large projects like a Banks orbital.

 High Tech societies may have almost any kind of government, from autocratic and xenophobic to open and democratic or cyberdemocratic.
-Economics may be capitalist-scarcity based supply and demand (whether internal or involving trade with the outside galaxy), centralist command societies, or post-scarcity nanotopias.
+Economics may be capitalist-scarcity based supply and demand (whether internal or involving trade with the outside galaxy), centralist command societies, or post-scarcity autotopias.
 Some exclusively High Tech polities and civilizations are partially or entirely dependent on tourism, although in time unrestricted tourism usually results in the degradation of the indigenous culture.

 Complexity management is a serious problem with High Tech societies.
 The overall techno-social structures are so fantastically complicated that it requires high grade AIs to manage them effectively — and these high level AI may have agendas of their own and may be or become transapient.

-High Tech societies constitute the majority of polities and societies inhabited by free sapients in the more developed regions — especially the Inner Sphere and the hinterworlds of the main provincial centres.
+High Tech societies constitute the majority of polities and societies inhabited by free sophonts in the more developed regions — especially the Inner Sphere and the hinterworlds of the main provincial centres.
 Many are affiliated with the major Sephirotic powers, but this is not necessarily the case.
 Most modosophonts, or ordinary sophonts, live in a predominantly High Tech society, even if the society itself relies in part on transapientech.